charlestonsoftware/moneypress-ebay/readme.txt

 on one of your pages to list everything you are selling on eBay.

+= Add On Packages Now Available =

+Our Light Edition (LE) and standard edition products are no longer separate.
+You can now add the features of the full edition product without uninstalling the light edition version.
+Option packs are now available directly from within the plugin itself making it easier for users to activate and utilize the extended feature set.

+The base feature set no longer runs in a demo/admin-only mode.
+All basic features are fully functional and unrestricted.

+= More Frequent Patches =

+The base plugin is fully functional with no restrictions and now has the latest bug fixes and patches as soon as they are available.
+In prior releases the light edition product was 3-6 months behind the plus edition for bug fixes and patches.

 = Need Special Features? =

 Cyber Sprocket can provide modifications to the plugin to make it the perfect solution for your site.